ldipotetjob/akka-quickstart-scala/README.md

 # Full implementation of akka example of Internet of Thing #

-This project implement [the akka example of InternetOf Things](https://doc.akka.io/docs/akka/current/guide/tutorial_1.html)

-The idea is that **each house can has several sensors devices** and should be possible get/set values in each device.
+This project implement [the akka example of InternetOf Things](https://doc.akka.io/docs/akka/current/guide/tutorial_1.html) The idea is that **each house can has several sensors devices** and should be possible get/set values in each device.
 Each house must have a **Network Connection Component (NCC)** who must allow connect the sensor device to Internet.

-# how connect java via KNX protocols #
+# Talking with sensors devices via KNX protocols #

+There are several protocols for talk with sensor device.
+In my case I going to use KNX protocols and for comunication between sensors devices and users I will use java libraries for let Akka libarries to talk with sensors.

-## The are a lot of project that help to comunicate with house automation sensors device: ##
+## The java libraries that implement KNX protocol and will let to talk with sensors device: ##

 * [Calimero project](http://calimero-project.github.io)